 6. Big Sky Montana Shopping

-I was admittedly skeptical when our hotel concierge said one of the best things to do in Big Sky Montana in winter is go shopping.
+I was admittedly skeptical when our hotel concierge said one of the best things to do in Big Sky Montana, especially in winter, is go shopping.
 With so many outdoor recreation opportunities, that was the furthest thing from my mind.

 Truly independent, locally-owned shops are increasingly hard to find, but that’s not the case with shopping in Big Sky.
 Everything is so well-curated and high-quality, I ended up spending far more (time and money!) than I expected.